Starkevich is drawn to nature and wants to deepen his connection with

 The exhibit was shown as a one man show in the Museums large Feature

-of the highly ranked and international, Artists For Conservation (AFC)
+of the highly ranked and international, Artists For Conservation organization (AFC)

 in 2017.
-This organization is dedicated to the celebration and preservation of the natural world.
+This organization is dedicated to the celebration and preservation of the natural world through the arts.
 The foundation represents the world's leading collective of artists focused on nature and wildlife.
-Colin extremely honored to now be a signature member of this world class organization (visit: www.artistsforconservation.org to learn more).
+Later in 2017 Colin became a juried professional member of the International Guild of Realsim (IGOR), a collective of some of the worlds best realist artists today.
+Colin is extremely honored to now be members of these two international organizations/guilds (visit: www.artistsforconservation.org and www.realismguild.com to learn more).
+In 2018 Colin also became juried in to receive Active Member Status with the Federation of Canadian Artists.

-Holding a BSc majoring in Environmental Sciences and a diploma in Wildlife & Fisheries Conservation, Colin feels that his educational path thus far has taught him an extreme amount about the wildlife he paints and the ecosystems in which they live.
-He now feels a lot more confident in his artwork as he can depict his subject matter much more accurately from a realist?s prospective.
+Holding a BSc majoring in Environmental Sciences and a diploma in Wildlife & Fisheries Conservation, Colin feels that his educational path has taught him an extreme amount about the wildlife he paints and the ecosystems in which they live.
+He now feels a lot more confident in his artwork as he can depict his subject matter much more accurately from a realist's perspective.

 Colin has also contributed more directly to conservation efforts by assisting in the medical aid of injured birds of prey at a birds of Prey center since he was in high school, conducting bird surveys for Nature Alberta, working as a wildlife field technician for Environment Canada in the high arctic and for the Alberta Conservation Association on the grasslands of southern Alberta, Colin has also volunteered endless amounts of time assisting in other research projects going on he could become involved with such as Bat, Black-tailed Prairie dog, and Lesser Snow goose research.